Dominic-wells/Milestone-Project-1/README.md

 ## Features

 -Fully responsive across a wide range of devices and systems<br>
--A Favicon was added to the webpage to allow ease of identifying zombie survival UK when not currently viewing on the visitor's internet browser
+-A Favicon was added to the webpage to allow ease of identifying zombie survival UK when not currently viewing on the visitor's internet browser<br>
+-A modal form with a thank you page

 ### Site-wide